K2Lin-Daniel/K2Lin_Crypto_MKII/README.md

 **Modern user interface**

-Compared with the MKI version of this program, this version adds a modern and beautiful plain UI.
+Compared with the MKI version of this program, this version adds a modern and beautiful flat UI.
-(If you want to add some colors you like, just create a branch!)ヾ(•ω•`)o
+(If you want to add some colors you like, just create a branch!) ヾ(•ω•`)o

+**Unlimited extensible**

+If there is a function you need, please put it out in Issues! (｡･∀･)ﾉﾞ (Or you can code it yourself, and then release the branch!)